Anarcho-capitalism: Law and order and the use of violence

-In the context of revolution, Rothbard stated that the American Revolutionary War was the only war involving the United States that could be justified.
+Rothbard stated that the American Revolutionary War and the American Civil War were the only two just wars in American military history.
 Some anarcho-capitalists such as Rothbard feel that violent revolution is counter-productive and prefer voluntary forms of economic secession to the extent possible.
 Retributive justice is often a component of the contracts imagined for an anarcho-capitalist society.
 According to Matthew O'Keefee, some anarcho-capitalists believe prisons or indentured servitude would be justifiable institutions to deal with those who violate anarcho-capitalist property relations while others believe exile or forced restitution are sufficient.
+Rothbard stressed the importance of restitution as the primary focus of a libertarian legal order and advocated for corporal punishment for petty vandals and the death penalty for murders.

-Bruce L. Benson argues that legal codes may impose punitive damages for intentional torts in the interest of deterring crime.
+American economist Bruce L. Benson argues that legal codes may impose punitive damages for intentional torts in the interest of deterring crime.
 Benson gives the example of a thief who breaks into a house by picking a lock.
 Even if caught before taking anything, Benson argues that the thief would still owe the victim for violating the sanctity of his property rights.
 Benson opines that despite the lack of objectively measurable losses in such cases, "standardized rules that are generally perceived to be fair by members of the community would, in all likelihood, be established through precedent, allowing judgments to specify payments that are reasonably appropriate for most criminal offenses".

-Morris and Linda Tannehill raise a similar example, saying that a bank robber who had an attack of conscience and returned the money would still owe reparations for endangering the employees' and customers' lives and safety, in addition to the costs of the defense agency answering the teller's call for help.
+Morris and Linda Tannehill raise a similar example, saying that a bank robber who had an attack of conscience and returned the money would still owe reparations for endangering the employees' and customers' lives and safety, in addition to the costs of the defence agency answering the teller's call for help.
 However, they believe that the robber's loss of reputation would be even more damaging.
 They suggest that specialized companies would list aggressors so that anyone wishing to do business with a man could first check his record, provided they trust the veracity of the companies' records.
 They further theorise that the bank robber would find insurance companies listing him as a very poor risk and other firms would be reluctant to enter into contracts with him.

+Fraud and breach of contract

+There is a debate among anarcho-capitalists about how to codify the concepts and standards for 'fraud' and 'breach of contract'.
+Mark D. Friedman has argued that most right-libertarian theories on this topic are unconvincing because 'he has been duped, he nevertheless elects to entrust his property'.
+Benjamin Ferguson writes that virtually all libertarians have a standard of fraud, but while libertarians will typically invoke the power of a state to prohibit such acts, libertarians who are anarchists may deny that prohibition of such immoral acts is enforceable by a state.
+Alternatively, they may take the weaker position that state-like collectives may be formed in order to enforce prohibitions, but the collective must dissolve once its purpose is fulfilled.